damurka/cancerscreening/README.md

 - Goal is to allow the download of data associated with the data of interest, e.g. `get_cervical_screened`, `get_cervical_positive`, or `get_cervical_treated`
-- cancerscreening is “pipe-friendly” and, infact re-xports `%>%` but does not require its use.
+- cancerscreening is “pipe-friendly” and, in-fact re-exports `%>%` but does not require its use.

 This is a basic example which shows you how to solve a common problem: